 Once the pain has subsided, the therapist will advise on mobility exercises to increase the range of movement at the knee joint (if needed), along with strengthening, proprioception, and functional or sports-specific exercises should be done.

 Seek professional medical advice as surgery may be indicated, especially in active sports people, or if your knee locks or gives way.

 Lateral meniscus tear surgery

-Following surgery a rehabilitive exercise program will be outlined for the patient which may include strenghtening and balance training.
-Full co-operation with the rehabilitive technique will be necessary to maximise recovery.
-See expert interview with surgeon on knee cartilage surgery.
+Following surgery, a rehabilitative exercise program will be outlined for the patient which may include strengthening and balance training.
+Full cooperation with the rehabilitative technique will be necessary to maximize recovery.